Clean Water Rule: Partisan and industry opposition

 Government regulation and protection of fresh water supplies and watershed health is frequently perceived on the political right as a burden on economic growth and an infringement of landowner rights.
 The Clean Water Rule was part of a larger mobilization by the Obama administration to ingrain the presidency with an environmental legacy, which Republicans have viewed as an “over-reach” of executive power.

-The pushback against the Clean Water Rule also include some Democrats from "farm and energy states".
+The pushback against the Clean Water Rule also include some Democrats from so-called "farm and energy states".
 Some state and local governments also consider the Clean Water Rule an unconstitutional over-reach violating federalism principles and due process provisions outlined in the 10th and 14th amendments respectively.
 Legal objections could also be raised on the principle that the Clean Water Act itself violates the Commerce Clause of the Constitution.

 On February 22, 2017, the Business Roundtable provided a list of federal regulations to the Trump administration which it wished to have reviewed for repeal or major reform; the Clean Water Rule was among the "wishlist" of sixteen.
 The roundtable is a consortium of large corporations including J.P.
 Morgan Chase, Honeywell, Lockheed Martin, and Dow Chemical Company.

 Federal stay

 After thirteen states sued to block the rule, U.S. Chief District Judge for North Dakota Ralph R. Erickson issued a preliminary injunction in 2015, hours before the rule was to take effect, blocking regulation in those states.
 In a separate case, the Sixth Circuit Court temporarily halted implementation of the 2015 Rule by issuing a nationwide stay on October 9, 2015, which was the day before the rule was supposed to come into effect.
-The Sixth Circuit's decision was overturned on January 22, 2018 when the Supreme Court of the United States issued a unanimous decision that the appeals courts do not have original jurisdiction to review challenges to the Clean Water Act and, therefore, lack the authority to issue a stay.
-Rather, challenges to the 2015 Rule must be filed in United States district courts.
+The Sixth Circuit's decision was overturned on January 22, 2018 when the Supreme Court issued a unanimous decision that the appeals courts do not have original jurisdiction to review challenges to the CWA and, therefore, lack the authority to issue a stay.
+Rather, challenges to the 2015 rule must be filed in United States district courts.